angelamcosta/philosophers/README.md

 ## Introduction

-The aim of this project is to learn the basics of threading a process by learning how to create threads and you discovering about mutexes.
+The aim of this project is to learn the basics of threading a process by learning how to create threads and discovering about mutexes.

 The subject of the project can be found in [this link](https://raw.githubusercontent.com/angelamcosta/philosophers/main/en.subject.pdf).